ar-mokhtari/tel-note/README.md

 <h1 align="center" style="alignment: center;color: yellow"> Tel-Note </h1>

 <h6> Tel-note is a structure and syntax practise with Go-lang. </h6>
 <h6> This is an example of sending and receiving data from/to external sources and the operations of creating, reading, updating and maintaining data.
-Searching and creating sample reports is one of the goals of this project.
+Searching and creating sample reports is one of the project goals.
 </h6>

 ---